The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 But I figure if people are seeing failures at around 6 weeks, this will give them 51539607546 weeks extra based on a 64 bit unsigned int.
 It might be that we need to change this design later on, so don’t consider this a complete step – just a workaround for the problem today.

-#11 Updated by Nick Walker about 1 year ago
+#11 Updated by Nick Walker over 1 year ago

 If you have this issue then you will likely get an error message that starts like this from failed tasks in the console.

 Mysql::Error: Duplicate entry '2147483647' for key 'PRIMARY': INSERT INTO `resource_statuses` (`failed`, `resource_type`, `title`, `line`, `change_count`, `time`, `out_of_sync_count`, `evaluation_time`, `tags`, `report_id`, `file`, `skipped`, `status`) VALUES

-#12 Updated by Jeff Weiss about 1 year ago
+#12 Updated by Jeff Weiss over 1 year ago